limitium/istrument-normalizer/docs/design/src/4 Resume/index.md

 * No prod expirence with kafka
 * POC like solution at the beging
 * Lack of overal control and visibility for whole `Instrument normalization` project
-* Messages with unresolved instrument are sent to downstream instead of errors consumer
-* Leakage of axiom generated messages to the project
 * No new technologies:
   * In memory data grid like Apache Ignite
   * K-V storage like ETCD
   * Streaming engine like Flink
-  * Container based infrastructure like k8s

 # Pros